All Episodes

 There are all kinds of laws that Congress needs to look at.

-And I think there is a time for this debate, but for what we saw and felt right now, I'm not sure that applause and things going on are appropriate right now until we've had actually maybe had the funerals finished for the people that have that were suffered and died.
+And I think there is a time for this debate, but for what we saw and felt right now, I'm not sure that applause and things going on are appropriate right now until we've had actually maybe had the funerals finished for the people that were suffered and died.

-My neighbor is one of those people.
+My neighbor was one of those people.

-And I I loved that man.
+I love that man.

 He said this.

-The first thing that I wrote down and what my reaction was to it was how many other people?
+The first thing that I wrote down and what my reaction was to it was, how many other people, how many other demented people are out there?

 Their wish for Second Amendment activism has been fulfilled.

-Now Obama's speech was Wednesday.
+Now, Obama's speech was Wednesday.

 This was Friday.